 He is a 1959 graduate of The School of Science at Oregon State University, the same school that Linus Pauling, the 1954 Nobel Prize winner in chemistry had previously graduated.
 They both briefly served as consultants at the same time for The Degenerative Disease Medical Center in Las Vegas, Nevada.

-Mr. Scott was first introduced to DMSO in 1964.
+Mr. Scott was first introduced to DMSO in 1964, while training for the Olympic Trials as a runner.
 He had suffered a major injury to his right knee in basketball in January 1955 during his senior year of high school.
 Over eight years later in October, 1963 his left knee was injured in football.
 Despite surgery and other medical treatments both knees were taped during any athletic competition.
 Starting in early 1964 DMSO was applied to both knees for three months with excellent results.
 The pain was greatly reduced, and he was able to run much better.

-In 1966, he first met with Dr. Stanley Jacob, the top authority on the medical use of DMSO.
+In 1966, he first met with the late Dr. Stanley Jacob, the father of DMSO Therapy.
 This led to contacts with other doctors in the United States and other countries.
 The knowledge that he obtained led Mr. Scott to become recognized as an authority on the medical use of DMSO.

 Mr. Scott has also used his knowledge of DMSO and chemistry to develop lotions to treat a variety of problems such as arthritis, acne, baldness, burns, and injuries.
 He is regarded as a top lotions chemist.